Dan-Elizondo/Dan-Elizondo/readme.md

 ├── tests/
 ├── docs/
 └── notebooks/

-🛠️ Environment Setup
+## 🛠️ Environment Setup

-Create a virtual environment:
-Copypython -m venv venv
-source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+1. Create a virtual environment: python -m venv venv source venv/bin/activate  # On Windows, use venv\Scripts\activate

-Install dev dependencies:
+2. Install dev dependencies:
-Copypip install -r requirements-dev.txt
+pip install -r requirements-dev.txt

-🧪 Running Tests
+## 🧪 Running Tests

 Run tests using pytest:
-Copypytest tests/
+pytest tests/

-📝 Coding Standards
+## 📝 Coding Standards

-Follow PEP 8 guidelines
+- Follow PEP 8 guidelines
-Use type hints
+- Use type hints
-Write docstrings for all functions and classes
+- Write docstrings for all functions and classes

-🔄 Workflow
+## 🔄 Workflow

-Create a new branch for your feature/bugfix
+1. Create a new branch for your feature/bugfix
-Make your changes
+2. Make your changes
-Run tests and ensure they pass
+3. Run tests and ensure they pass
-Submit a pull request
+4. Submit a pull request

-📚 Documentation
+## 📚 Documentation

-Update relevant documentation as you make changes
+- Update relevant documentation as you make changes
-Add comments to your code where necessary
+- Add comments to your code where necessary

-🤝 Code Review Process
+## 🤝 Code Review Process

 All submissions require review.
 We use GitHub pull requests for this purpose.

-🐛 Reporting Issues
+## 🐛 Reporting Issues

 Use the GitHub issue tracker to report bugs or suggest features.

-📅 Team Meetings
+## 📅 Team Meetings

-Weekly standup: Mondays at 10:00 AM EST
+- Weekly standup: Mondays at 10:00 AM EST
-Sprint planning: First Tuesday of each month at 2:00 PM EST
+- Sprint planning: First Tuesday of each month at 2:00 PM EST

-🆘 Getting Help
+## 🆘 Getting Help

-Slack channel: #ai-project-help
+- Slack channel: #ai-project-help
-Email: ai-support@sabeycorp.com
+- Email: ai-support@sabeycorp.com

 Thank you for contributing to the future of AI with Sabey Corporation!